-Like due diligence searches for statutory and consensual liens on borrowers and debtors, confirming the owner and status of intellectual property in a transaction is critical.
+Like due diligence searches for statutory and consensual (UCC) liens on borrowers and debtors, confirming the owner and status of intellectual property in a transaction is critical.

 When conducting due diligence searches, do you wonder…

 “Should I be searching the U.S. Patent and Trademark Office and the U.S. Copyright Office?”